Accessibility for Students with Disabilities

 3.2 The campus coordinating centres have a responsibility to review documentation to ensure that recommendations and decisions about Accommodations are based on appropriate medical and/or psycho-educational information and assessment in accordance with the Procedure for Documentation Regarding a Student's Accommodation Request.

 3.3 In collaboration with the University community, the co-ordinating centres shall promote awareness and provide advice, information and assistance with respect to the provision of Accommodations for students with Disabilities.
 This includes the provision of training and education to Instructors, staff, administrators, and any committee dealing with Accommodation issues so they are knowledgeable about relevant University policies and procedures and are familiar with broader ethical and legal issues regarding persons with Disabilities.

 3.4 The coordination centres shall be the official custodian of records created in the provision of Accommodations and shall manage those records in accordance with the University’s Information Management policy.

-3.5 The Examples of Accommodations for Students with Disabilities and the Guidelines for Accommodations for Students with Disabilities resource documents are available to assist in the role of training and education.
+3.5 The Examples of Academic Accommodations and the Guidelines for Accommodations resource documents are available to assist in the role of training and education.
 The coordinating centres are authorized to update these, following a collaborative review of them, annually or as needed.